 The next question we get a lot from readers is whether or not it is fine to use synthetic oil, and the answer is, of course!
 Synthetic oil refers to any oil which features any artificial additives.
 So of course, our recommendation of high-zinc oil falls under that category.

-The Genuine Nissan filter is available here and is quite inexpensive although you should factor in shipping which should cost just about as much as the filter itself.
-This is a great option for those who want to add another element of originality to their engine bay and this is of course a reliable filter.
+The 240Z requires a cartridge-type oil filter as opposed to a permanent housing setup for the filter.
+We strongly recommend going for a Genuine Nissan OEM oil filter which is readily available on our store.
+This is a great option for those who want to add another element of originality to their engine bay and this is of course a reliable filter as it is manufactured by Nissan.

 Another important note here is that you should stay away from FRAM oil filters!
 FRAM filters are cheap, but naturally this means that the actual build quality is cheap.
 I normally try to stick to only recommending products I believe in, but I have heard too many horror stories of FRAM filters breaking up and becoming adding contaminants instead of capturing them!
 I have heard of more than one occasion where the paper inside of a FRAM filter came loose and caused havoc inside the engine by going straight for the camshaft.
 While it may be tempting due to the cheap price point, I recommend you steer clear of FRAM filters.